alyasirko/selfprivacy.org.app/assets/markdown/how_hetzner-en.md

 7. Under the **Description** field we can see a possibility to choose **permissions**.
 Pick **Read & Write**.
 8. Click **Generate API Token.**
-9. After that, our key will be shown.
-Store it in the reliable place, or in the password manager, which is better.
+9. After that, our key will be shown, just copy it.

 ![Hetzner token setup](resource:assets/images/gifs/Hetzner.gif)